Notebook closeup photo. CSS, JavaScript and HTML usage. Monitor closeup of function source code. Abstract IT technology background.

 Nempy is a Python package for modelling the dispatch procedure of the Australian National Electricity Market (NEM).
 It can be used to formulate very simple dispatch models, or more complex ones by adding features such as ramping constraints, interconnectors, FCAS markets and more.

 Open source tools to assist large energy users, energy consumers, buyers’ groups and local government to contract with off-site renewables projects through a PPA and therefore meet their renewables and emissions goals; and assist in PPA monitoring, to ensure value for energy consumers.
-More information and the tools themselves can be found here.

 This modelling tool aims to support fact and evidence based decisions about the future of Australia's electricity market.